terkoizmy/susanoo-core/README.md

 - Inefficient over long distances in remote areas.

 ## 🛠 Our Solution
-SUSANOO-CORE provides a simulated autonomous robot agent capable of:
+AETHERIS provides a simulated autonomous robot agent capable of:
 - Predictive Patrol: Navigating pipeline routes autonomously using AI-driven pathfinding.
 - Anomaly Detection: Using computer vision and sensor fusion to identify cracks, corrosion, and pressure irregularities.
 - Real-time Monitoring: Reporting health metrics and location data back to a centralized control hub.